 Toronto has the TTC which is quite good from what my family who have lived in TO tell me.
 We have the new LRT and bus service here.
 Some of the newest subdivisions here are poorly served, as one would expect with new neighbourhoods.
 The LRT construction caused massive disruptions to business and ran behind schdule and over budget but the train has actually been a success.
 But I wouldn’t say KW was walkable unless you live in the core where the LRT runs.

 Income and Housing Costs

 All cities have crime.
-And Toronto has twice as many murders per capita as KW.
-But we are not immune and shootings in KW are up sharply this year.
-The region has issues with criminal organizations, gangs and drugs that are behind the uptick in gun crime.
-Even so, Toronto is a very safe city, especially compared to US cities, but not as safe as here in KW.
+And Toronto has significantly more murders per capita than Waterloo Region.
+2021 was a record low year in the region and is certainly an anomaly.
+We have issues with criminal organizations, gangs and drugs that are behind the scattered gun crime we see here.
+Don’t get me wrong, Toronto is a very safe city, especially compared to US cities, but it’s not as safe as here in KW.
 Check out my post on crime if you want to learn more about local crime stats and where the best neighbourhoods are.

 Waterloo, with two universities is a very smart city.
 The city has a higher education rate than even Toronto.
 Kitchener is a bit more industrial and blue collar.
 It’s on par with Brampton right now but change is coming.
 Conestoga College now grants degrees and McMaster, Laurier and UW all have satellite campuses in Kitchener.

 KW is Canada’s silicon valley.
 Google and Shopify are a couple of well known names in the sector.
 Academia, the insurance industry and Toyota are major employers too.
 Manufacturing is still a sizable portion of the economy.